 Single-Update Mode

-A connection can only enter single-update mode if no other connection in the system is in single-update mode.
-If it is not possible for the system to enter single-update mode, or if a user tries to make changes or update when another connection is in single-update mode, a warning message displays.
+A connection can only enter SUM if no other connection in the system is in SUM.
+If it is not possible for the system to enter SUM, or if a user tries to make changes or update when another connection is in SUM, a warning message displays as shown below.

-Additionally, if you log on to the system while it is in single-update mode, a warning displays.
+Additionally, if you log on to the system while it is in SUM, a warning displays.

-The warning displays information about which connection is currently running in single-update mode.
-While the user not in single-update mode cannot change data, they can still view data.
+The warning displays information about which connection is currently running in SUM.
+While the user who is not in SUM cannot change data, they can still view data.

-The following operations will cause the system to enter single-update mode.
+The following operations will cause the system to enter single-update mode (SUM).

-The following examples are not intended to describe all scenarios in which the Single-Update Mode (SUM) is triggered, but are listed to illustrate some possible issues that SUM may introduce.
+The following examples are not intended to describe all scenarios in which the Single-Update Mode (SUM) is triggered, but do illustrate some actions that SUM may introduce.

 Example 1: Add / Remove a Dimension Dependency